AnjaliG30/AnjaliG30/README.md

 ## 💡 What Drives Me

-- Building AI solutions that make a real difference
-- Creating user-friendly interfaces for complex systems
+- Motivation to align business objectives with technical solutions
+- Passion for designing and recommending practical, value-driven solutions
+- Strong interest in stakeholder engagement and relationship management
-- Contributing to open-source and community-driven projects
+- Commitment to ensuring stakeholder satisfaction and ROI
-- Turning innovative ideas into scalable solutions
+- Analytical thinking and persistence to find root causes
+- Focused on translating data into strategic business actions

 ## 🛠️ Tech Stack